mayerrobert/jmurmel/murmel-langref.md

 The following are S-expressions that JMurmel's reader will accept and transform into in-memory objects.
-Valid S-expressions may or may not be "forms" (eval w/o error).
+Valid S-expressions may or may not be "forms"
+(i.e. may or may not eval w/o error).

 ### Atoms that are not symbols